This is a tutorial for how to design and make easy pop up cards for all occasions with your Cricut cutting machine.

 Glue – The main thing here is to pick a glue that doesn’t warp your paper.
 Here are some of my favorites:

-Templates – I’ve created a few ready-made Birthday and Thank you pop up card SVG and printable templates that are available for free in my resource library.
+Templates – This free pop up birthday card SVG along with the thank you and love cards are available for free in my resource library.

 How to Design Pop Up Cards in Cricut Design Space